 Small Group Insurance Plans – Less Than 100 Employees

 When an Employer has less than 100 employees, this business is considered a “Small Group”.
 Small Group Insurance plans are priced much higher than Medicare plans.
-In San Diego, HMO plans for 64 year olds can be as much as $700.
+In San Diego, HMO plans for 64 year olds can be as much as $800.
 PPO plans are even pricier and start at about $1000 per month.
-Medicare Supplement Plans (full nationwide PPO plans) are typically about $350 for a newly enrolling 65 year old.
+In San Diego, Medicare Supplement Plans (full nationwide PPO plans) are typically about $350 for a newly enrolling 65 year old.
 Advantage Plans (which are more similar to an HMO plan) are closer to $200 per month.

 Employers with 20 Employees or Less